 Prioritize your efforts

 You may focus on the most critical activities while outsourcing the rest.
-It is also how Google operates when concentrating on developing critical company products and leaving lower-priority tasks to outsourcing organizations.
+It is also how Google concentrates on developing critical company products and leaving lower-priority tasks to outsourcing companies.

 Another apparent benefit is the ability to scale up or down your staff at any moment.